Derrick Deese Jr.: Professional career

+Detroit Lions

-Deese went undrafted in the 2022 NFL Draft.
-He was picked up by the Detroit Lions on April 30.
-He was released by the Lions during their final offseason roster cutdown.
-He would remain a free agent until he was picked up by the Lions again on January 11, 2023.
+Deese went undrafted in the 2022 NFL draft.
+He was signed by the Detroit Lions on April 30.
+However he was released by the Lions during their final offseason roster cutdown.
+He would remain a free agent until he was scooped up by the Lions again on January 11, 2023.
 He signed a futures contract with the team.
+He was placed on the reserve/non-football injury list on July 20, 2023.
+Deese was waived by the Detroit Lions on August 2, 2023.

+Houston Roughnecks

+On January 19, 2024, Deese signed with the Houston Roughnecks of the United Football League (UFL).

+Michigan Panthers

+On February 15, 2024, Deese signed with the Michigan Panthers.

 Personal life

-He is the son of Super Bowl XXIX champion offensive lineman Derrick Deese.
+Deese is the son of former Super Bowl XXIX champion offensive lineman Derrick Deese.